 - Consumer behaviour and the service environment

-- STP analysis and yield management
+- STP analysis.
+Pricing and revenue management

 - Service quality (the GAPS model), customer satisfaction and service productivity

 - The customer service function; Complaints and service recovery.